 LINCOLN SQUARE ADU

 Lincoln Square ADU is a total rehab with a brand new addition and is classified as an ADU.
 We’re designing and building a coach house in the client’s backyard on top of an existing garage.
 The project will add a balcony and overhang that provides shade for residents enjoying the outdoors in the summer while also shielding the interior from the sun’s harsh rays via passive cooling.
-Since the site is already under construction, connecting services for the new construction is easier.
+Since the site is already under construction, connecting services for the new construction are easier.

 Below are the ADU renderings and site analysis sketches.